pleabargain/EnglishHelpsYourCareer/phrases.md

 She will do whatever you ask.
 She's such a pushover.

 # push back
+We got a lot of push back

 # your days are numbered
 I have to tell you that your days are numbered here.
 You will get fired on Friday!

 # moral obligation
+I feel no moral obligation to help the drunk passed out on the bus bench.

 # I'm interested in how it turns out.